Canthotomy: Alternatives

-Due the infrequency and difficulty of canthotomy, emergency medicine physicians defer more than 50% of canthotomies to a consulting physician, which in turn can increase time to treatment.
-In an effort to decrease difficulty and improve patient outcomes, vertical lid split or paracanthal "one snip" procedures have been studied.
-This is performed by making a full thickness vertical incision a few millimeters medial from the lateral canthus in both the upper and lower eyelids.
+Due to the infrequency and difficulty of canthotomy, emergency medicine physicians defer more than 50 percent of canthotomies to a consulting physician, which in turn can increase time to treatment.
+In an effort to decrease difficulty and improve patient outcomes, vertical lid split or paracanthal "one-snip" procedures have been studied.
+This is performed by making a full-thickness vertical incision a few millimeters medial from the lateral canthus in both the upper and lower eyelids.